stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/cpp/low-latency-cpp-for-hft-part1/index.md

 Sometimes, the theoretically "better" data structure is not the most performant one in reality.

 > Take, for example, the `std::unordered_map`.
 This is implemented with a linked-list under the hood, which means it excels at random memory access.
-The theoretical average time complexity of accessing members in this DS is linear, which is nice, but in the context of low latency, random memory access means _memory fragmentation_ and more than likely poor cache performance.
-This turns out to be quite undesirable in practice, and a more simple data structure with contigious memory will wind up performing better.
+The theoretical average time complexity of accessing members in this DS is constant time, which is nice, but in the context of low latency, random memory access means _memory fragmentation_ and more than likely poor cache performance.
+This turns out to be quite undesirable in practice, and a more simple data structure with contiguous memory will wind up performing better.

 ### Compiler hints